I learned a new definition and tag the other day: “Black Swan.”

 Live Well — Love Much — Laugh Often — Learn Always

-Blog content with this logo by Professor Taboo is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 Permissions beyond the scope of this license may be available at https://professortaboo.com/contact-me/.